microsoft/ComplianceUtility/Manuals/3.1.2/Manual-Mac.md

 If you have local administrative privileges, you can run the following command instead:

 ```
-Install-Module -Name UnifiedLabelingSupportTool
+Install-Module -Name UnifiedLabelingSupportTool -Scope AllUsers
 ```

 > **Note:**
 >
 > If you do not have a required component installed on your computer, you will be prompted to do so.
-You may need to confirm the installation of NuGet Provider and PowerShell Gallery as a trusted repository, and you may also need to confirm the installation of [PowerShellGet](https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget?view=powershell-5.1).
+You may need to confirm the installation of NuGet Provider and PowerShell Gallery as a trusted repository.

 #### Allow signed PowerShell scripts <a name="allow-signed-powershell-scripts"></a>